 If that materialises, Tritech would have a new controlling shareholder.

-It's a new field for the Singapore specialist engineering services and water & environmental group, which has a track record of contract wins for transport projects in Singapore.
+It's a new field for the Singapore specialist engineering services and water & environmental group, which has a track record of contract wins for government transport projects in Singapore.

 Tritech signed the MOUs with China Business Credit Guarantee Co., Ltd (中国企业 信用担保有限公司) and OOway Technology Co., Ltd (大路网络科技有限公司).